 // working on it, since there's no point — we're already working on it.

-// We only check before yielding to the main thread (to avoid starvation
+// We only check before yielding to the main thread (to avoid starvation// by other main thread work) or when receiving an update (to avoid// starvation by incoming updates).

 const actual = jest.requireActual('scheduler/unstable_mock');